Connectivity constrains quantum codes: Acknowledgements

 This paper is dedicated to the memory of David Poulin, a role model as a researcher and a mentor.
 David inspired and encouraged us to explore fundamental questions in quantum error correction while simultaneously studying consequences for real-world implementations.
 His presence will be missed.

-We would like to thank Guillaume Duclos-Cianci for facilitating this collaboration; Stefanos Kourtis for helpful discussions; Chris Chubb, Nicolas Delfosse, Patrick Hayden, Anthony Leverrier, Noah Shutty and Christophe Vuillot for catching mistakes in an earlier draft and comments that helped improve the paper; and Sam Cree for a clear presentation of the Bravyi-Koenig bound which inspired section \ref{subsec:transversal}.
-AK is supported by the Bloch postdoctoral fellowship at Stanford University and NSF grant CCF-1844628.
+We would like to thank Guillaume Duclos-Cianci for facilitating this collaboration; Stefanos Kourtis and Patrick Hayden for helpful discussions; Chris Chubb, Nicolas Delfosse, Anthony Leverrier, Noah Shutty and Christophe Vuillot for catching mistakes in an earlier draft and comments that helped improve the paper; and Sam Cree for a clear presentation of the Bravyi-Koenig bound which inspired section \ref{subsec:transversal}.
+AK is supported by the Bloch postdoctoral fellowship at Stanford University and grants NSF CCF-1844628 and NSF CCF-1763299.